fujidaiti/exprollable_page_view/package/README.md

 }
 ```

 The constructor of `ExprollablePageView` has almost the same signature as `PageView.builder`.
-All parameters except `itemBuilder` and `onViewportChanged` are passed to the internal `PageView`.
 See [PageView's docs](https://api.flutter.dev/flutter/widgets/PageView/PageView.builder.html) for more details on each parameter.

 ```dart
   const ExprollablePageView({